 Who was the woman clothed with the sun?

-Some believe the woman could be Mary but the reference to the persecution of “the rest of her offspring” calls this interpretation into question.
+Some believe the woman could be Mary, but the reference to the persecution of “the rest of her offspring” calls this interpretation into question.
 The “offspring” more likely represent the descendants of the nation of Israel or Christians in general (read more about the inclusion of Gentiles in the discussion of her flight to the wilderness below).

 The stars, the moon, and the sun

 The woman was clothed with the sun, a moon under her feet, and wore a crown of twelve stars.
 Most believe the sun represents importance or glory while the moon represents her stability or permanence.
-The twelve stars likely represent the twelve tribes of Israel – a symbolism that derived from one of Joseph’s dreams (Genesis 37:9).
+The twelve stars likely represent the twelve tribes of Israel – a symbolism derived from one of Joseph’s dreams (Genesis 37:9).

 The red dragon

 The red dragon is clearly called out as the devil.
 The description, seven heads and ten horns and seven crowns on its heads, is the same description used for the beast from the sea (Revelation 13:1) and the beast associated with the adulteress (Revelation 17:1).
-However, the visual representation is difficult to ascertain from the description.
+However, the visual representation is tricky to ascertain from the description.

 Stars, horns, and crowns